Aegis Orbital Compute Node (AOCN)

 In orbit, compute hardware is not the primary scaling constraint.
 Power generation and heat rejection dominate system size, mass, and operational complexity.

 AOCN treats these constraints explicitly and organizes compute capability around infrastructure that can be assembled, serviced, and expanded using current spaceflight technologies.
+This revision corrects the thermal operating temperature assumption to align with COTS GPU constraints, establishes solar array area as a co-equal structural driver alongside radiators, and adds eclipse buffering mass as a planning consideration.

 Technical Reference